Holley Morgan is a graduate student at SNHU and currently works as a college essay tutor.

 Thesis statements are central to academic essays.
-They include not only your topic, but also an argument or interpretation you are making about your topic.
-There are many forms a thesis statement can take, but I will be discussing interpretive theses in the examples since I have the most personal experience with this kind.
+They include not only your topic but also the argument you are making about your topic.
+Thesis statements can take many forms, but this article primarily discusses interpretive theses (since I have the most personal experience with this kind).
 As a college essay tutor, I have looked at many thesis statements and, at a glance, can tell which are effective and which are not.

 Thesis statements that are too broad or do not make a claim about the topic are frequent occurrences in students' rough drafts.
-Before submitting the final, it is important to understand what you are trying to prove about your topic and why.
-This will result in a stronger thesis statement and relevant and specific counter arguments throughout your essay.
+Before submitting the final draft, it is important to understand what you are trying to prove about your topic, and why.
+This will result in a stronger thesis statement and relevant and specific counterarguments throughout your essay.

 In academic papers, thesis statements keep your writing on track.
 If you know you are writing about why cats are better than dogs, you are less likely to go off on a tangent about hedgehogs and include irrelevant arguments.
 Your professor wants to see, among other things, that you can demonstrate coherence among your ideas and that you are capable of doing good research.
 You cannot do either if you do not have a purpose in mind as you are in the pre-writing and drafting stages.